ClandininLab/brainsss/README.md

 For clarity, this package currently only contains a few functions to demonstrate its usage (and includes some demo data).
 One function that may be particularly useful is motion correction.

 Installing the package:
-Log onto sherlock (ssh sunetid@login.sherlock.stanford.edu) First, add our lab's custom modules to you modulepath (allows access to ANTs, a brain-warping tool) by adding:
+Log onto sherlock (ssh sunetid@login.sherlock.stanford.edu)
+Add our lab's custom modules to you modulepath (allows access to ANTs, a brain-warping tool) by adding:
 ```export MODULEPATH=/home/groups/trc/modules:$MODULEPATH``` to your
 ```~/.bashrc```
 you will need to source to load the changes: